 Emerhub can assist you with the EPO process.
 Read our previous article to find more information about why you need to apply for EPO in Indonesia.

-#11 My KITAS will expire in 2 months, but I needed to go back to my home country due to an urgent situation and won’t be able to proceed to Exit Permit Only.
+#8 My KITAS will expire in 2 months, but I had to go back to my home country due to an urgent situation and won’t be able to proceed to Exit Permit Only.
 What should I do?

 This is not a problem at all.
-If you already left Indonesia, we can apply for an alternative to EPO.
-However, we need the original of your IMTA and KITAS.
-You will get a notification document later on stating that you already canceled the permit.
+If you already left Indonesia, we can apply for an alternative to EPO called ERP.
+However, we need the original of your IMTA and KITAS, your flight ticket and the exit stamp.
+You will get a notification document later on stating that you have already canceled the KITAS.